-We’ve all heard the term tax loss harvesting at some point; but what does it mean to tax loss harvest?
+We've all heard the term tax-loss harvesting at some point but what does it mean to investors?
 Is there a silver lining to a down market?
 Click the video to watch, or read the text beneath it to learn more.

 Let’s say we bought an investment, we’ll call it “Investment 1” for $100 per share a month ago.
 Let’s also assume the market sold off over the course of the month and that investment is now worth $80 per share.

 Now, there just so happens to be another investment, let’s call it “Investment 2” which we don’t currently own but is very similar to Investment 1, and it has also fallen in value from $100 to $80 per share.

 Because the two investments have very similar profiles – maybe they are both small cap stock investments, as an example – we could Tax-Loss Harvest Investment 1 by selling it, realizing a $20 loss per share, and using the $80 proceeds to immediately buy Investment 2.

 As a result of this transaction, we maintain our portfolio allocation – say to small cap stocks – so if the market rebounds we will fully participate.
 At the same time, we have switched from one investment to another and realized a loss of $20 per share.
 That loss may help enhance after tax returns.